Resonance poles and threshold energies for hadron physical problems by a model-independent universal algorithm: Introduction and Motivation

-Recently, among the computational chemistry community, there has been a growing interest in the calculations of complex poles of atomic and molecular scattering matrices by using \emph{real computational } results \cite{jordan1990,jordan2014,jordan2015, landau2015, landau2016, Idan2016}.
-In these calculations, one first constructs a function $F(\eta)$ based on real data points $\eta_i$ and then performs an analytic continuation to the complex plane by allowing for complex arguments $\eta$.
-In the following we will adapt the Pad\'{e}-approximant approach suggested by Landau et al.~\cite{landau2015, Idan2016}.
-This approach avoids the need to calculate higher-order derivatives as necessary for a Taylor expansion series or other methods which use the Pad\'{e}-approximant \cite{MasjuanSanz-Cillero2013}.

-The aim is to find a function $F(\eta)$ which represents the correct analytic continuation based on the real values of input points.
-This function is expressed as a ratio of two polynomials,
+Note, that there are different methods to calculate the coefficients in a Pad\'{e} approximate.
+We use the RVP method based on the Schlessinger point method which is not equivalent to the other Pad\'{e} approximates that are widely used in {a} large variety of fields in physics \cite{MasjuanSanz-Cillero2013,guo_oller,vsvarc2013introducing}.

+Let us first explain the common {aspects} between the RVP method, which is based on the Schlessinger point method, and between the Pad\'{e} approximates as used for example in Ref.\cite{MasjuanSanz-Cillero2013}.
+The input data in the two approaches are values of a function $F(\eta)$ on a {real} grid given by $\{\eta_i\}_{i=0,\pm1 ,\pm2,....}$.
+The two approaches use the assumption that $\{\eta_i\}_{i=0,\pm1 ,\pm2,....}$ are all located in the analytical domain of the function, to obtain a ratio of two {polynomials}

+The main difference between the two methods is in the range of values of $\eta$ for which the algebraic expansion of $F(\eta)$ is valid.
+When the Pad\'{e} approximates as used for example in Ref.~\cite{MasjuanSanz-Cillero2013} are used the expression given in Eq.~\ref{eq:pade1} holds only when $|\eta|< \eta_c$ where $\eta_c$ denotes a singular point of $F(\eta)$ which is closest to the domain of the selected real grid points $\{\eta_i\}_{i=0,\pm1 ,\pm2,....}$.
+Namely, one can approach the singular point from the ``inside" of the set of the grid points but can not describe $F(\eta)$ beyond $\eta_c$.

+However, when the RVP method is used one can describe $F(\eta)$ {also} beyond $\eta_c$ \cite{Schlessinger1966}.
+Moreover, sufficiently close to $\eta_c$ the expression given in Eq.~\ref{eq:pade1} obtained by the RVP method shows a non-regular behavior.
+This ``non-regular" behavior indicates very clearly the region where the singular point $F(\eta_c)$ is located.
+This ability is the main message of this paper.
+It enables us to { study form factors and other observables and look for threshold energies and resonance poles.} Up to our knowledge the convergence of an approximant beyond a singular point is unique to RVP method (see Ref.\cite{Schlessinger1966}) and has not been explored before by other Pad\'{e} approximates.
 When given a finite set of $M$ data points $(\eta_i,F_i)$, it is in general not possible to find $F(\eta)$ exactly.
-We will therefore construct an analytical approximation to $F(\eta)$ by using the Schlessinger point method \cite{Schlessinger1966}.
+We will therefore construct an approximation to $F(\eta)$ by using the Schlessinger point method \cite{Schlessinger1966}.
 The Schlessinger truncated continued fraction $C_M(\eta)$ is then given by

 where the $z_i$ are real coefficients chosen such that